-This report presents the following measures to describe Maryland's Health Home program from October 2013 through September 2015.
-The first set of tables are for all participants, and a supplemental set of tables has been added to this quarterly report that presents information for people enrolled continuously from October 2013 through September 30, 2015.
+This report presents the following measures to describe Maryland's Health Home program from October 2013 through March 2016.
+The first set of tables is for all participants, and a supplemental set of tables has been added that presents information for people enrolled continuously from October 2013 through March 31, 2016.
 The tables are categorized as follows: